IllyaMoskvin/tes3mp-mbsp/README.md

 ## Installation

- 1. Clone or download [DataManager](https://github.com/tes3mp-scripts/DataManager) into your `CoreScripts/scripts/custom/` directory.
+ 1. Clone or download this repo into your `CoreScripts/scripts/custom/` directory.

- 2. Place this repo into your `CoreScripts/scripts/custom/` directory.
-Clone or download it.

- 3. Add the following to `CoreScripts/scripts/customScripts.lua`:
+ 2. Add the following to `CoreScripts/scripts/customScripts.lua`:

     ```
-    -- DataManager must be require'd before MBSP, like this:
-    DataManager = require("custom/DataManager/main")

     require("custom/tes3mp-mbsp/main")
     ```

- 4. Ensure that `DataManager` loads before this mod as seen above.

- 5. Create the `CoreScripts/data/custom/__data_mbsp.json` spell cost look-up file.
+ 3. Create the `CoreScripts/data/custom/__data_mbsp.json` spell cost look-up file.
 Do one of the following:

     a.
 If you are running vanilla (Morrowind, Tribunal, Bloodmoon), you shouldn't need to do anything.